How To Answer The Job Interview Question "Describe Yourself In One Word"

 You could be any number of wonderful things: happy, resilient, warm, smart, a great friend, generous, kind, and so on.
 But these answers won't do anything to help convince them to hire you.

-What you want to do is think about the job and what qualities would be especially good for someone to be successful in that role, and then choose one of those that apply to you.
+What you want to do is think about the job and what qualities would be especially good for someone to be successful in that role, and then choose one of those that applies to you.

 What are some good words to choose?
 Personally, my answer would be "dynamic."
 For me, this is a good word because I change, adapt, and do whatever I need to do in order to succeed.
 This quality has served me well in sales, management, recruiting, career coaching, and running Career Confidential.
 However, it's also a good word that could help someone be successful in other roles.